 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-The Company's only such guarantee outstanding at December 31, 2010 was terminated on January 17, 2011 with no payments having been made thereunder.
-There were no such guarantees outstanding at December 31, 2012 or 2011.
+There were no such guarantees outstanding at December 31, 2013, 2012 or 2011.